codewars/docs/content/languages/python/codewars-test/index.md

 </div>

-Note that test cases doesn't stop on failure by default.
+Note that test cases don't stop on failure by default.
 See [Failing Early](#failing-early) to change this behavior.

 ## Grouping Tests